radicle-dev/radicle.xyz/_guides/seeder.md

 replicates on the network when it encounters a repository it doesn't know or hasn't been given special instructions for.

-The setting is configured under the `node.policy` field in your configuration (`~/.radicle/config.json`).
+The setting is configured under the `node.seedingPolicy` field in your configuration (`~/.radicle/config.json`).
 You can open your configuration file directly using the `rad config edit` command, or use your preferred editor.
 You can also enter the following command to display your current default policy:

-    rad config get node.policy
+    rad config get node.seedingPolicy

 When a seeding policy is *not set* for a specific repository or node, the default policy is applied, hence the importance of this setting.